Rhaphidophora/School-code/README.md

-Collection of Code I wrote of school assigments
+Collection of Code I wrote as part of doing school assigments